-Dan Sinker, Project Advisor, Head of Knight-Mozilla OpenNews
+Dan Sinker, Project Advisor/Head of OpenNews

 I am the director of OpenNews as well as a journalist, entrepreneur and maker based out of Chicago.
 I taught digital journalism at Columbia College Chicago, was a Knight Fellow at Stanford University, and founded and ran the magazine Punk Planet.

 Katharina Borchert, Project Advisor/Chief Innovation Officer at Mozilla